rtexelm/SignalMapper/README.md

 ### Friday and Weekend

 - Begin backend interaction with the APIs to gather resources
-- Get accustomed to D3 and basic visual rendering
-- Implement app armature for interaction and styling/animation
+- Implement app armature for interaction

 ### Monday